flame-engine/flame/doc/tutorials/klondike/step2.md

 For now, let's create the container classes, as shown on the sketch.
 These are:
 `Stock`, `Waste`, `Pile` and `Foundation`.
-In your project directory create a sub-directory "components", and then the file `components/stock.dart`.
+In your project directory create a sub-directory `components`, and then the file `components/stock.dart`.
 In that file write

 ```dart